What are the frugal living tips with a big impact?

 73. Use a cash back site

-Rakuten (formerly Ebates) pays you cash back for shopping at any of their 2500 partnered companies, which includes Amazon, eBay as well Target and Walmart in the U.S.!
+Rakuten (formerly Ebates) pays you cash back for shopping at any of their partnered companies, which includes Amazon, eBay and Target in the U.S.!

-In the U.S., you can even get a free $10 Walmart gift card or just plain $10 if you sign up at Rakuten now.
+In the U.S., you can even get $10 for FREE if you sign up at Rakuten now.

 You have to spend $25 within 90 days of signing which should be a breeze since Rakuten is affiliated with over 2500 stores.